jamielennox/requests-mock/doc/source/mocker.rst

   - :py:meth:`~requests_mock.MockerCore.register_uri`

 These methods correspond to the HTTP method of your request, so to mock POST requests you would use the :py:meth:`~requests_mock.MockerCore.post` function.
-Futher information about what can be matched from a request can be found at :doc:`matching`
+Further information about what can be matched from a request can be found at :doc:`matching`

 Real HTTP Requests
 ==================